 MUKTA: Targeted Interventions for Groups at Risk

-Funded by the Bill and Melinda Gates Foundation, this project is part of the Avahan India AIDS Initiative and targets more than 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra to reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.
+Funded by the Bill & Melinda Gates Foundation, Mukta, which means "freedom" in Sanskrit, was part of the Avahan India AIDS Initiative and targeted more than 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra to reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.

 As part of a planned transition process, the project successfully handed over all of its interventions to the Government of Maharashtra in April 2012.
-Pathfinder is one of the only two Avahan partners to transition 100% of its interventions to the government on schedule.
+Pathfinder is one of the only two Avahan partners to transition all of its interventions to the government on schedule.

 Post-handover, Pathfinder provided expanded technical assistance to the Government of Maharashtra in 27 of 35 districts to train 702 peer educators, 219 outreach workers, 184 doctors, 93 counselors and nurses, 60 project managers, and 52 government clinic staff between August and December 2012.
 In 2012, Mukta’s outreach activities supported 23,854 female sex workers and 11,786 men who have sex with men.
 In the same year, the project distributed more than 2,087,000 free condoms to female sex workers and men who have sex with men.

 As a result of Mukta’s success, the National AIDS Control Organization in India requested Pathfinder provide technical assistance in the neighboring state of Madhya Pradesh.